INM-6/Builder/doc/Writing-new-modulefiles.md

   select a specific installed version of a software.

-  If `modules` are installed, the only required change to write your own modules is to have a `MODULESPATH` variable in your shell's environment.
+  If `modules` are installed, the only required change to write your own modules is to have a `MODULEPATH` variable in your shell's environment.

      MODULEPATH=/path/to/your/modulefiles